Where to Stay in Sydney? This guide will analyze the best areas to stay in Sydney, including also a cost of travel analysis of the city

 Luxurious Hotels in Sydney – $$$

-Four Seasons Hotel Sydney – a great luxurious hotel in Sydney Central Business District with excellent transport connections.
+Four Seasons Hotel Sydney – a great luxurious hotel in the Central Business District with excellent transport connections.

-Sir Stamford Circular Quay – a prestigious hotel in one of the most privileged locations in Sydney, overlooking the Circular Quay.
+Sir Stamford Circular Quay – a prestigious hotel in one of the most privileged locations in the city, overlooking the Circular Quay.

 Cost of Travel in Sydney

 Sydney city is a popular destination, but it comes at a cost.
 Sydney is the most expensive city in Australia to visit, and also have a quite high cost of living.
-Fortunately, Sydney is quite entertaining even on a limited budget due to its range of free attractions.
+Fortunately, the city is quite entertaining even on a limited budget due to its range of free attractions.

 Make sure to invest in an Opal Card to save money on public transport.
 This will be particularly handy on Sundays, where transport costs a maximum $2.50 for the whole day.
 So, if you plan on hitting the public transport system for a longer trip, save it until Sunday.